Isolation and quarantine help protect the public by preventing exposure to people who have or may have a contagious disease.

 Local Public Health officials will contact the patient and begin a contact investigation.

-Those who are considered to be a close contact will be notified by public health and instructed to be quarantined for 14-days barring no symptoms arise.
+Those who are considered to be a close contact will be notified by public health and instructed to be quarantined for 14-days from last day of exposure and barring no symptoms arise.

 Individuals who are identified as a positive case or contact are in communication with Public Health to ensure guidelines are being adhered to and to report any symptoms.